Why You should Use Minimum Nails in Lasting of the Shoe Toe?

 That’s is why in different courses of my 1 Year Shoemaking Pro I teach all these approaches.

-Now, to answer to the main question of this post: Why to use minimum nails in lasting of the shoe toe?- I need to show you different ways of lasting.
+Now, to answer to the main question of this post: Why to use minimum nails in lasting of the shoe toe?- I need to show you different ways of shoe molding.

 So you will understand why in certain ways you should use only few nails in lasting of the shoe toe and why in other situations you will last with many nails, using a different approach.